XrangerCY19/Text-summarization-with-Voice-Output-GUI/README.md

 Uses cmdmp3 to play voice

-Install cmdmp3 usiong the following link.
+Install cmdmp3 using the following link.

 http://www.mailsend-online.com/wp/cmdmp3new.zip